ideaves/ES_FiveFactor/README.md

 I've obtained out of sample R-squareds in excess of 2% on individual models, which, with a pool 5 of them, almost makes this a tradeable system.
 Obviously, the validity and out of sample performance of models changes over time as market conditions change, and new market data are encountered.

+Directions for future research include a bigger and more highly powered pool of models of course.
+But more interestingly, an exploration of including a separate model for a look into the future output basis series, optimizing those parameters alongside those of the predictive model.
+In effect, you'd be simultaneously searching for whatever range or shape of prediction can be found that predicts most consistently on out of sample data.